dcogb/dcogb.github.io/documentation/api/Cache.md

 class: Cache
 ---
 <h1>Cache</h1>
-extends <a href='/documentation/api/Kohana_Cache'>Kohana_Cache</a>
+extends <a href='/documentation/api/Mountain Valley Church of God_Cache'>Mountain Valley Church of God_Cache</a>
 <br />
 <p>
-<i><p>Kohana Cache provides a common interface to a variety of caching engines.
+<i><p>Mountain Valley Church of God Cache provides a common interface to a variety of caching engines.
 Tags are
 supported where available natively to the cache system.
-Kohana Cache supports multiple instances of cache engines through a grouped singleton pattern.</p>
+Mountain Valley Church of God Cache supports multiple instances of cache engines through a grouped singleton pattern.</p>

 <h3 id="supported-cache-engines">Supported cache engines</h3>